 What to Consider Before You Buy

-Today, he recommends people watch videos and read reviews on retailer websites to get a better idea of things to consider.
+Otherwise, he recommends people watch videos and read reviews on retailer websites to get a better idea of things to consider.
 "You might see a review that says, 'I'm a shorter person so this machine was challenging,'" Gagliardi says.